danweiner/learning-p5-js/README.md

 Dan sets up an example of using variables and moving an ellipse across the screen.

-He then will use an object to organize the variables.
-This sets a foundation for later, and makes code more tidy, and keep track of what you're creating.
+He then uses an object to organize the variables.
+This sets a foundation for later, makes code more tidy, and keeps track of what you're creating.

 ```
 var x = 0;